Where it appears in the exam

 "Having finished her homework, she went out to play."

 Active perfect participle: she finished (prior action) then went out.
-'Having + PP' marks temporal sequence.
+The form is 'Having + past participle'.

 "Don't knowing the answer, he left the question blank."